 Since Google offers one that covers Google Workspace, we conclude that Google Workspace is a HIPAA compliant service.

 - You must sign a BAA with Google.
 It is not included by default.

 - Google's BAA does not cover email sent or received in transit.

-Conclusion: G Suite, formerly known as Google Apps, is HIPAA Compliant.
+Google Workspace, formerly known as Google Apps, is HIPAA compliant.
 Make sure you sign a BAA with Google and that you have a solution in place to address email sent in transit.